-This report takes into account all transposition notifications made by 10 December 2020 for directives with a transposition deadline on or before 30 November 2020.
-As of that date, 1027 directives and 5409 regulations were in force to ensure the functioning of the Single Market.
-All comparisons are made with the figures for the last reporting date, 10 December 2019, when the UK was still a Member State of the European Union.
-This should be kept in mind while reading the present report.
+This report takes into account all transposition notifications made by 10 December 2022 for directives with a transposition deadline on or before 30 November 2022.
+As of that date, 1018 directives and 6224 regulations were in force to ensure the functioning of the single market.
+All comparisons are with the figures for 10 December 2021, the previous reporting date.

-Single Market directives can only achieve their intended effects if they are completely and correctly transposed into Member States’ national legislation by the deadline set out in these directives.
+Single market legislation can only achieve its intended effects if the provisions in the relevant directives are completely and correctly implemented in Member States’ national laws by the deadline set out in these directives.

-Transposition monitoring helps to make the Single Market work, ensuring that Single Market rules are implemented properly in the Member States.
+Monitoring transposition helps make the single market work by ensuring that single market rules are implemented properly in Member States.

-Incorrect transposition, implementation and application of EU rules creates barriers and obstacles to a smooth functioning of the Single Market.
-Delays or gaps in transposition deprive citizens and businesses of the benefits stemming from a common rulebook, sometimes even for years.
+Incorrect transposition, implementation and application of EU rules creates barriers to the smooth functioning of the single market.
+Delays or gaps in transposition deprive people and businesses of the benefits stemming from the agreed rules, sometimes even for years.

-The December 2016 Communication on EU Law: Better results through better application pointed to the need to strengthen compliance assessment (effective assessment of the completeness and conformity of national measures implementing EU law).
-It announced the adjustment of the Commission’s practice in cases brought to the Court of Justice under Article 260(3) TFEU.
-In future, the Commission will systematically ask the Court to impose a lump sum as well as a periodic penalty payment on Member States that do not communicate their transposition measures.
-In this way, the Commission has aligned its approach to cases where Member States fail to transpose EU law on time with the approach already applied to other infringement cases entailing financial sanctions.
+The December 2016 Communication on EU law: Better results through better application pointed to the need to strengthen compliance assessment (the effective assessment of the completeness and conformity of national measures implementing EU law).
+For cases brought to the Court of Justice under Article 260(3) on the Treaty of the Functioning of the European Union (TFEU), the Commission now systematically asks the Court to impose both a lump sum and a periodic penalty payment on Member States that do not communicate their transposition measures.
+This approach is in line with other infringement cases that can result in financial sanctions.
+It clearly demonstrates the Commission’s determination to ensure fast transposition.

 | Transposition deficit (% of all directives not transposed)|